khanyezi/Business-plan/Khanyezi.md

 5. Smart contract processes

 #### Smart contracts

-* smart contracts can be used to measure the investment risk of security pools
-* notify investors/creditors when a mortgage has gone delinquent
-* and determine the value of securities in real time.

-We will have 3 different specific use functions for the smart contract:
+We will have 3 different specific use functions for the smart contracts:
-* Create token (3 slightly different ones)
+* KhanyeziTokens: a token contract created with the ERC20 token skeleton
-* Investors to buy tokens (initially 1 token = 1 rand, as a stable coin)
+* InvestmentVehicle: Investors to buy tokens (initially 1 token = 1 rand, as a stable coin)
   * Should increase inline with fix interest of loan, so that it is easily tradable
-* Repayments of student
+* Repayment contract: Repayments of student

 ## Competitive advantage